ouening/libtorch-yolov3/README.md

 It can be seen the changes in issue: [https://github.com/walktree/libtorch-yolov3/issues/52#issue-686915754](https://github.com/walktree/libtorch-yolov3/issues/52#issue-686915754)

-I have successfully tested in Win10 using Visual Studio 2017.
+I have successfully tested in Win10 using Visual Studio 2017 and Visual Studio 2019.

 ## Requirements
 1. [>=LibTorch v1.6.0 (Tested on version 1.6 and 1.8)](https://pytorch.org/cppdocs/installing.html)